Isosporiasis: Life cycle

-At time of excretion, the immature oocyst contains usually one sporoblast (more rarely two).
+At time of excretion, the immature oocyst usually contains one sporoblast (more rarely two).
 In further maturation after excretion, the sporoblast divides in two, so the oocyst now contains two sporoblasts.
 The sporoblasts secrete a cyst wall, thus becoming sporocysts; and the sporocysts divide twice to produce four sporozoites each.
 Infection occurs by ingestion of sporocyst-containing oocysts: the sporocysts excyst in the small intestine and release their sporozoites, which invade the epithelial cells and initiate schizogony.
 Upon rupture of the schizonts, the merozoites are released, invade new epithelial cells, and continue the cycle of asexual multiplication.
 Trophozoites develop into schizonts which contain multiple merozoites.
 After a minimum of one week, the sexual stage begins with the development of male and female gametocytes.
 Fertilization results in the development of oocysts that are excreted in the stool.
 Cystoisospora belli infects both humans and animals.

 Diagnosis

 Microscopic demonstration of the large typically shaped oocysts is the basis for diagnosis.
 Because the oocysts may be passed in small amounts and intermittently, repeated stool examinations and concentration procedures are recommended.
 If stool examinations are negative, examination of duodenal specimens by biopsy or string test (Enterotest) may be needed.
 The oocysts can be visualized on wet mounts by microscopy with bright-field, differential interference contrast (DIC), and epifluorescence.
 They can also be stained by modified acid-fast stain.